HackIllinois/api-2018/README.md

 node api.js
 ```

 Use `Control-C` to kill the server.
-In the future, we will have a more robust server
+Note that Windows users will need to use
-runner.
-Until then, we will use the built-in runner.
+Powershell or this command will fail!

 ## Issues